 Once you stop working for us, we will keep this file according to our record retention guidelines.
 You can contact us to find out more about this.

 If you apply for a job or volunteering opportunity we will also collect information so we can assess your suitability for the role.

-If you use your credit card to donate to us, buy something or make a booking online, we pass your credit card details securely to our payment processing partner as part of the payment process.
-We do this in accordance with the Payment Card Industry Security Standard (PDF download), and don’t store the details on our website.
+If you use your credit or debit card to donate to us, buy something or make a booking online, we pass your card details securely to our payment processing partner as part of the payment process.
+We do this in accordance with the Payment Card Industry Security Standard (PDF download), and don’t store the details on our website or databases.

 What are cookies?

 Cookies are text files containing small amounts of information which are downloaded to your device when you visit a website.
 Cookies are then sent back to the originating website on each subsequent visit, or to another website that recognises that cookie.
 Cookies are useful because they allow a website to recognise a user’s device and to target the content displayed to the user’s interests.

 There are two broad types of cookies - 'first party cookies' and 'third party cookies':